sharkdp/bat/README.md

 ### From source

 If you want to build to compile `bat` from source, you need Rust 1.22 or higher.
-Make sure that you have the devel-version of libopenssl installed (see instructions [here](https://github.com/sfackler/rust-openssl)).
 You can then use `cargo` to build everything:

 ``` bash
 cargo install bat